Equine Practice Management Software Comparison Chart

 Built for equine

 How equine-specific is each platform's design?
-StableTrack is equine only, with native multi-owner and syndicate billing on every record, batch barn-visit workflow, equine-trained AI SOAP notes, and equine-specific patient fields like hands, breed, trainer, and barn. ezyVet has the strongest equine module of the three competitors with native syndicate billing and the ezyVet Go field app.
+StableTrack is equine only, with native multi-owner and syndicate billing on every record, batch barn-visit workflow, equine-trained AI SOAP notes, and equine-specific patient fields like hands, breed, trainer, and barn.
+Cassadol is also equine only, built by Business Infusions for solo and one-to-two-vet mobile practices, with equine records, controlled drug logs, and field invoicing, though it does not publish native multi-owner or syndicate billing. ezyVet has the strongest equine module among the general platforms, with native syndicate billing and the ezyVet Go field app.
 DaySmart and Covetrus Pulse are general veterinary platforms first.

 Working in the field

 Equine practice happens in barn aisles and properties with no signal.
-StableTrack's iOS app keeps working when signal drops and desktop offline is in development; the other three platforms are cloud-first and require a connection. ezyVet Go is the closest competitor mobile strategy, but it still needs connectivity.
-Field invoicing, payments, and equine-trained voice-to-text run on every StableTrack screen.
+StableTrack's iOS app keeps working when signal drops and desktop offline is in development.
+Cassadol offers offline documentation too, but as a paid add-on at $39 per user per month on top of its base plan; ezyVet, DaySmart, and Covetrus Pulse are cloud-first and require a connection. ezyVet Go is the closest competitor mobile strategy, but it still needs connectivity.
+Field invoicing, payments, and equine-trained voice-to-text run on every StableTrack screen at the flat price.

 Integrations and imaging

 Each platform has a genuine integration strength. ezyVet's IDEXX diagnostics is a real advantage for IDEXX-lab practices.
 Covetrus Pulse's supply-chain integration matters for high-volume practices buying through Covetrus.
+Cassadol's strength is diagnostics, with direct IDEXX and Antech connections and Zoetis listed for an upcoming tier, but it does not publish any PACS or imaging integration.
 StableTrack's native Keystone PACS integration (built by the same team, no extra license) is the strongest equine-imaging story because most vendors integrate with PACS only as a third-party partner.
-All four offer two-way QuickBooks Online sync.
+All five offer QuickBooks Online sync.

 Pricing and getting started

 StableTrack publishes a flat $199/month price with unlimited users and a 30-day free trial that requires no credit card. ezyVet's published starting price is $260.50/month per vet, which scales with headcount.
+Cassadol publishes per-user pricing at $89 for Solo and $189 for Solo+, with offline mode an extra $39 per user per month and a one-time $999 data conversion fee, and no free trial.
 DaySmart Vet and Covetrus Pulse are quote-based and demo-required, with implementation periods measured in weeks rather than days.

 The summary

 ezyVet is the strongest mature option for equine practices that want integrated IDEXX diagnostics.
 DaySmart Vet is general veterinary software with an equine landing page, best for mixed practices where small animal is primary.
 Covetrus Pulse fits practices already buying through Covetrus supply chain.
-StableTrack is the only platform on this list built exclusively for equine practice, with AI documentation trained on equine terminology, offline iOS, native Keystone PACS integration, flat $199/month, and a 30-day free trial.
+Cassadol is the closest comparison to StableTrack on paper, equine-only with published pricing and a credible option for a solo vet, though offline costs extra, AI scribing is still coming soon, multi-owner billing splits are not published, and there is no imaging integration.
+StableTrack combines equine-only design with AI documentation trained on equine terminology, offline iOS included at no extra cost, native multi-owner and syndicate billing, Keystone PACS integration, flat $199/month with unlimited users, and a 30-day free trial.

 How to choose